steveklewis/cog-funcs/topics/third-guide.md

 ## Dante and the Four Degrees of Love

-I truly feel like Dante was trying to tell us something in choosing Bernard as his third guide, and I will argue that there are three major transformations in the Divine Comedy, and they correspond with the three guides that lead Dante to the eventual vision of God:
+Now that we understand the basic structure of the four degrees of love, we can begin to see how Dante used the four degrees to choose his three guides.
+I will argue that there are three major transformations in the Divine Comedy, and they correspond with the three guides that lead Dante to the eventual vision of God:

 1. Loving self for the sake of oneself.
 (Dante at the beginning of Canto 1 of the Inferno)
 2. Loving God for the sake of oneself.
 (Dante at the end of Canto 1 of the Inferno)